aycanogut/aycanogut/README.md

 #### I'm a self-taught developer from Izmir.

-#### I've been working to improve myself in web development field since 2020 with a focus on responsive design and JavaScript.
+#### I've been working to improve myself in web development field since 2020 with a focus on responsive web applications.
 I enjoy learning new technologies and tools, [**writing articles**.](https://medium.com/@aycanogut), and working on open source projects.

 #### Currently, I'm working at [**OPLOG**](https://www.oplog.io) as a front-end developer.